If someone close to you has passed away, we're sorry for your loss.

 - The person is in fact deceased

 - You have a legal right to access the person's files under all applicable laws

-To do that, please send the following information to us by mail:
+To do that, please create a support ticket and include the following information in your message:

 - The full name of the deceased person

 - The email address associated with that person's Dropbox account

 - Your name, mailing address, email address, and your relationship to the deceased person